zeyuz35/zeyuz35.github.io/vault/Thesis.confirmation.prezi.md

 This evidence for a structural break disappears further when we control for factor variance (via our new procedure).
 The Great Moderation is typically associated with the mid 1980s,

 ## Version 2 Notes

+## Making Sense of Empirical Data

+Original Stock and Watson FA forecasting required stationary factors

+However, Bai and Ng 2006 later loosened this, and showed that non stationary factors are still OK